Fusing software expertise with complex laser facility operations

 Thoughtful controls design and testing enables smooth integration of powerful ARC laser

-High-tech system efficiency and reliability improvements
+Harnessing laser-like focus to improve system efficiency and reliability

 Information technology and software development teams contribute to NIF’s 400-shot milestone